soc221b/form-validation.js/docs/schema.md

 # Rules

-Except for the `undefined`, Anything is returned from rule methods that will be treated as invalid, and return values will be passed to the [`$errors`](/iendeavor/form-validation/wiki/schema#errors).
+Except for the `undefined`, Anything is returned from rule methods that will be treated as invalid.

 ## Example